planetfederal/qgis-master-pass-cxxplugin/docs/source/usage.rst

    Disabling this option does not remove the master password from the Password Manager.

-Click :menuselection:`Plugins --> Master Password <->Password Manager --> Enable integration with Password Manager` again and it will be enabled.
+Click :menuselection:`Plugins --> Master Password Helper --> Enable integration with Password Manager` again, and it will be enabled.
 A message informs that **"Your Password Manager will be used from now on to store and retrieve the master password"**.

 Logging
 -------

 The plugin allows you to log its messages.
-Click :menuselection:`Plugins --> Master Password <->Password Manager --> Enable logging` to turn logging on.
+Click :menuselection:`Plugins --> Master Password Helper --> Enable logging` to turn logging on.

 .. figure:: img/enable_logging.png